 When experimenting with colours, make sure that you have a display unit or bookshelf that works well with your colour scheme.

-To create a bookshelf design that focuses on books, use a dark coloured bookshelf.
+To create a bookshelf design that focuses on books, use a dark-colored bookshelf.
 A darker piece of furniture makes a smart look and adds depth to your space.
 If you have books with lighter colours, a dark bookshelf provides a bold and notable contrast to your area.
-When pushed through a monochromatic wall, this bookshelf can create a striking faux-built in appeal.
+When pushed through a monochromatic wall, this bookshelf can create a striking faux-built-in appeal.

-Greeneries, indoor flowers, shells, decorative rocks, and other natural decorations can give your home a refreshing look with their unique and effortless details.
-Some bits of nature and outdoor decorations create an interesting touch to your flat.
+Greenery, indoor flowers, shells, decorative rocks, and other natural decorations can give your home a refreshing look with their unique and effortless details.
+Some bits of nature and outdoor decorations add an interesting touch to your flat.
 A few natural greens, nudes, and ivories make your space charming and notably elegant, while woods and stones contribute to a rustic feel to your interior design.

 Create a Gallery Wall Beside Your Bookshelf

 Complete a modern look by setting up a gallery wall beside a tall-legged bookshelf.
 If you have a low and wide bookshelf, you can set up the gallery wall on top to fill in the blank area and anchor your whole design.

 For a practical bookshelf and gallery wall combination, align your wall art or framed pieces with the edges of your bookshelf.
 It is also essential to take note of your bookshelf's existing decorations to make it cohesive.

 Amazing bookshelf designs are everywhere.
 On Pinterest, Instagram, and other platforms, you can see that people love to decorate this versatile furniture.
 With a quality display unit or bookshelf, choice decorations, and a little bit of creativity, you can have fun while building your very own #shelfie.